14 Reasons You Might Go Broke in Retirement

 You Tap the Wrong Accounts

-OK, your younger self was smart enough to build multiple streams of money to tap in retirement.
-The older, retired you needs to know which accounts to tap when.
-It pays to come up with a withdrawal strategy that minimizes taxes and avoids penalties.
+Let’s hope your younger self was smart enough to build multiple streams of income to tap in retirement.
+The older, retired you still needs to know which accounts to tap when to minimize taxes and avoid penalties.

-As a general rule of thumb, Schwab-Pomerantz recommends tapping taxable accounts first and allowing your savings in tax-deferred accounts such as IRAs and 401(k)s to continue to compound for as long as possible before being withdrawn and taxed.
+As a general rule of thumb, Schwab-Pomerantz recommends going to taxable accounts first to allow your savings in tax-deferred accounts such as traditional IRAs and 401(k)s to compound for as long as possible before being withdrawn and taxed.
 The most tax-efficient distribution method will depend on the exact composition of your portfolio, your income needs, and your personal situation.
-A tax advisor can help you customize when and how much to take out from which accounts to extend the life of your portfolio Just remember that traditional IRAs and 401(k)s funded with pre-tax dollars are subject to required minimum distributions starting at age 70½ or 72, depending on your birthday.
-Miss an RMD, and you’ll face a stiff penalty, although RMDs were waived for 2020.
+A tax advisor can help you customize when and how much to take out from which accounts to extend the life of your portfolio.
+Just remember that traditional IRAs and 401(k)s funded with pre-tax dollars are subject to required minimum distributions starting at age 70½ or 72, depending on your birthday.
+Miss an RMD, and you’ll face a stiff penalty.

 Additionally, keep in mind that Roth IRAs aren’t subject to RMDs, and there are no deferred taxes to contend with since Roth contributions are made on an after-tax basis.
 The flexibility of Roths comes in handy in retirement as you try to manage income levels from year to year and keep taxes at a minimum.